hasnainnaeem/EPatwari/README.md

 ## Features
-- Object-Orientated Programming concepts are followed for easy Reuse and Extension of software.
+- *Object-Orientated Programming concepts* are followed for easy Reuse and Extension of software.
-- Database design is done properly after ERD to schema mapping algorithm and normalization process (after finding out functional dependencies).
+- *Database design* is done properly after ERD to schema mapping algorithm and normalization process (after finding out functional dependencies).
+- *Mini-world entities* (i-e: Land, Property, Person, Organization)are properly created and mapped in database and software
-- Software, blockchain and database independence
+- *Software, blockchain, and database independence*.
-- MYSQL is not involved for data storage and retrieval.
+- *MYSQL is not involved for data storage* and retrieval.
 It is only used for data exporting purposes where database is needed to analyze data.
-- Blockchain to MYSQL exporter for Data Scientists
+- *Blockchain to MYSQL exporter* for Data Scientists
-- Serialized blockchain object (stored data) which can be transferred to other machines easily (for decentralization)
+- *Serialized blockchain object* (stored data) which can be transferred to other machines easily (for decentralization)